mhakan/MultiThread-Computing/README.md

 # Parallel-Computing

-There are some parallel computing code samples that use pthreads or openmp libraries, in this repository.
+In this repository, there are some parallel computing code samples that use pthreads or openmp libraries.